mdashx/react-quick-equip/README.md

 handles making these copies in a more performant way then we would do naively with just `Object.assign()`.

+### Saga Testing

+To keep things simple and somewhat useful, we just test that the final effect yielded by the saga matches what we expect the final effect to be.
+We can look at what type of effect (call, put, select, etc.) is yielded, or look at the argument to the effect (the action, the type field of the action, the function that is called, etc.), or we can stringify the entire effect and compare to a known correct value.
+The appropriate test value depends on the complexity of the saga.

+The goal is to just have a really simple test to make sure the saga runs.
+By nature, the sagas are all about creating side effects which means testing them fully involves setting up a complete mock environment and it's just not worth the effort.
+If it becomes worth the effort, then we'll look into it more.

 ## Differences from react-boilerplate

 This starter kit uses a feature oriented directory structure, but the